Alerting

 This installs only DataCore Puls8-specific monitoring custom resources (CRs).
 If these CRs are installed in a different namespace, some additional configuration is required.

-If you already have kube-prometheus-stack
+If you already have kube-prometheus-stack installed:

 Prometheus Rule Selector Adjustment